vaishnavigoriga/ai-career-path/README.md

 -AI Career Mentor

 An intelligent career roadmap generator that creates personalized learning paths based on your interests, skills, and experience level.
+AI-powered career path website is all about about mapping your skills and giving you the best roadmap with the resources.

 Project Structure:
 src/